Elizabeth, New Jersey Therapists

-That being said, not everyone is able to land a decent-paying job.
-Those that are able to find work often settle for less than acceptable wages, often keeping them on the lower end of the socioeconomic ladder.
+That being said, not everyone can land a decent-paying job.
+Those who can find work often settle for less than acceptable wages, keeping them on the lower end of the socioeconomic ladder.
 As pretty and historic as the city of Elizabeth may be, it is not free of crucial issues.
-The area’s unemployment rate, for example, is staggeringly high, coming in at roughly 50 percent higher than the national average.
+The area’s unemployment rate, for example, is staggeringly high, coming in at roughly 50% higher than the national average.
 However, the problem of unemployment is a major contributor to a more complex problem.
 Experts are saying Elizabeth, New Jersey is experiencing a “mental health crisis.”
 Let’s break down what the state of mental health looks like in Elizabeth, what’s causing it to be so poor, and how to get in contact with a qualified therapist ready to help you if you are in need.

 Firstly, the city of Elizabeth has a massive crime problem.
 Residents frequently describe illegal acts as being ‘rampant’ throughout the city.
-As per statistics sourced from the FBI, the overall crime rate in the city is a whopping 42 percent higher than the national average.
-The strong link between areas with high rates of mental illness and high rates of violent crime is present.
+As per statistics sourced from the FBI, the overall crime rate in the city is a whopping 42% higher than the national average.
+A strong link between areas with high rates of mental illness and high rates of violent crime is present.
 Regrettably, Elizabeth is no exception.

 Moreover, the job market in Elizabeth seems to be suffering from a downward spiral.
 The rate of chronically jobless residents is surging in the region.
-As mentioned before, the unemployment rate in Elizabeth is a little more than 50 percent higher than the rest of the nation.
-An absence of jobs tends to breed poverty amongst a city’s population.
-In Elizabeth, the poverty level is 26 percent higher than the national average, according to the U.S. Census Bureau.
+As mentioned before, the unemployment rate in Elizabeth is a little more than 50% higher than in the rest of the nation.
+An absence of jobs tends to breed poverty among a city’s population.
+In Elizabeth, the poverty level is 26% higher than the national average, according to the U.S. Census Bureau.
 There is an undeniable statistical link between poverty and mental illness.
 According to the Substance Abuse and Mental Health Services Administration, American adults living under the federal poverty level are more than two times as likely to suffer from a diagnosable mental illness.

 The Trouble of Finding a Suitable Therapist in Elizabeth, New Jersey

 People across the nation are finding the process of reaching out to a therapist troublesome.
-In fact, there is currently a nationwide shortage of mental health professionals providing care.
-As per the National Institute of Mental Health, only 43 percent (a minority) of mentally ill Americans received any treatment as of 2017.
+There is currently a nationwide shortage of mental health professionals providing care.
+As per the National Institute of Mental Health, only 43% (a minority) of mentally ill Americans received any treatment as of 2017.
 Additionally, some people report feelings of nervousness.
 Before attending your first session of therapy, it is recommended you create a list of reasonable goals you wish to attain throughout your time in counseling.
-Officials are blaming poorly written policy, poverty, and stigma for the abysmally low number of people receiving necessary mental health treatment.
+Officials are blaming poorly written policies, poverty, and stigma for the abysmally low number of people receiving necessary mental health treatment.

 Mental Health Resources in Elizabeth, New Jersey